 - Residents in care homes, certain hostels or long-term hospital patients

 - People who are severely mentally-impaired and receive certain benefits

 - People in prison, on remand or being held in hospital

 - Members of religious communities

 - Members of visiting forces or international headquarters and defence organisations.
-Please contact us using the form below if you need more information on this discount or wish to claim it.
+Please contact us if you need more information on this discount or wish to claim it.

 Some properties are exempt from Council Tax so nothing is payable for them (see the related pages 'Exemptions for occupied properties' and 'Exemptions for unoccupied properties').

 This used to include empty properties which have been empty for less than six months and properties undergoing major repair work, but from 01.04.13, no exemption applies to properties in either of these circumstances.
 There is more general information in the related page 'Empty properties and the Council Tax'.